nektro/mlog/content/posts/2025/nix-exec-and-nix-run.md

 ----

 After landing on the version above and telling some friends I was introduced to https://github.com/nix-community/comma.
-This is a great utility as well and I will definitely be adding it to my arsenel.
+This is a great utility as well and I will definitely be adding it to my repertoire.

 Happy coding!